2019-06-15 14:01:08 • ID: 2107

 The “egeron” has been identified as representing MIS 5c (Brörup interstadial)- the first phase of climatic improvement of the beginning of the Weichselian glacial, characterized by the formation of a grey forest soil under a boreal forest- and MIS 5a (Ødderade interstadial)-a temperate interstadial, characterized by the formation of a second grey forest soil.

-This Middle Paleolithic is currently designed as a Mousterian of Acheulean tradition and includes Mousterian Points and scraper together with many Levallois flakes which are not retouched.
+This Middle Paleolithic is currently designed as a Mousterian of Acheulean tradition and includes Mousterian Points and scrapers together with many Levallois flakes which are not retouched.

 According to the associated fauna (Mammoth, Reindeer...), Commont called this part of the sequence: “Mousterien ancient a faune froide”.